Logo

 Introduction

-What is 360-degree feedback?
+What is 360-degree feedback method?

-The purpose of 360-degree feedback is to offer a holistic employee perspective.
+The purpose of the 360-degree feedback method is to offer a holistic employee perspective.
 Every competency required for the role under consideration is tied to one or more statements in the survey.
-Thus, this feedback helps measure an employee’s readiness level on all the competencies required to succeed in that particular role.
-It aids in gauging not just the apparent but also the employees’ hidden strengths and weaknesses.
+Thus, 360 feedback helps measure an employee’s readiness level on all the competencies required to succeed in that particular role.
+Also, it helps gauge the apparent strengths and weaknesses and the employees’ hidden ones.
+More importantly, anonymous feedback enables employees to get broader input without getting stuck in the intricacies of what and how each rater has rated them.

 The advantages of 360-degree feedback